September 6, 2013

 From the provost, faculty senate president and classified senate president: University climate survey

-By April Mason, Julia Keen and Janice Taggart
+Submitted by April Mason, Julia Keen and Janice Taggart

 K-State 2025 calls for "a work environment that encourages creativity, excellence, and high morale in faculty and staff, responds to changing needs, embraces diversity, values communication and collaboration, and is respectful, trusting, fair, and collegial for all."
 Such an environment is also important to our students to promote their success and prepare them for their future.
 Indeed, K-State 2025 calls for "a connected, diverse, empowered, engaged, participatory culture of learning and excellence" for our students.
 How do we know where we are on our path to such a work environment and university culture?

 As we move toward 2025, we will implement climate surveys for faculty, staff and students, beginning with a university climate survey of all employees this year.
 While K-State has conducted its own climate surveys and participated in national climate surveys in the past, this will be our first comprehensive climate survey including faculty, unclassified professionals and classified staff on all three campuses.

 Why is such a climate survey important to our future?
 A university climate survey can tell us how our faculty and staff perceive the K-State environment and discover areas for meaningful improvement.
 The results can be a driving force for changes in policies and practices that can foster the type of university environment envisioned by K-State 2025 and promote success for all.

 Knowing our perceived strengths as well as limitations is only the first step to making progress.
 Following the results with action will be imperative.
 Periodically conducting follow-up surveys to measure changes in perception as a result of those actions will also be critical.